 Please consider sharing the harvest by donating a full share or half share.
 Donated shares go to households referred to us by the Orange County WIC Programs, Prospect Hill Community Health Center, churches, local Cedar Grove community members, and other HarvestShare members.
 All donated share costs are tax-deductible.

 To refer a household for HarvestShare, contact us by October 1 at anathothgarden.org or (413) 884-5224.

 - Expand distribution of fresh, organic produce, ensuring food access for more food-insecure people in and around Cedar Grove.

-- Engage, educate, and empower teenagers in the community throughout the season with the skills to grow and market food and work together collaboratively, through our Open Hands program and our partnership with Volunteers for Youth.
+- Engage, educate, and empower local teenagers with the skills to grow and market food and work together collaboratively, through our Open Hands program and our partnership with Volunteers for Youth.

 - Connect urban and suburban people with rural needs and gifts, and vice versa.